The popular answer is the Pre-Trib view, the one thing all non Pre-Tribbers seem to agree on.

 But what I'm going to discus here is how most of my fellow non Pre-Tribbers seem to think, simply by virtue of it being currently the mainstream view, that Pre-Trib is the most dangerous view.
 That once we're clearly in the 70th Week and no Rapture happens countless formally faithful Pre-Tribbers will lose their faith and fall away.

-Post-Tribbers particularly then see the dangers of Pr-Trib as innate in any more obscure view that has the Rapture as distinct from Revelation 19, even though I am adamant Christians will face Great Tribulation.
+Post-Tribbers particularly then see the dangers of Pre-Trib as innate in any more obscure view that has the Rapture as distinct from Revelation 19, even though I am adamant Christians will face Great Tribulation.
 They are unwilling to listen to anything I have to say on Prophecy so long as I'm not Post-Trib like them.

 I don't think so low of Pre-Tribbers, or anyone else who disagrees with me.
 But especially Pre-Tribbers because I've grown a lot in the Spirit listening to other issues talked about by Pre-Tirbbers like Chuck Missler.
 Pre-Tribbers are often the most likely to agree with me on Eternal Security, it seems the Pre-Wrath camp has a lot of Calvinism in it.

 I've listened to a lot of Pre-Tribbers, many do believe American Christians will face persecution first.
 I'm confident they will simply get over it and rework their understanding once Pre-Trib is proven wrong.

 I don't think there is any risk of truly Saved people being "deceived" by the II Thessalonians 2 event.
-I certainly don't think it's possible for a saved person to take the Mark, if you think that 100% of people who take The Mark are damned, which I lean towards based on what Revelation seems to say, but also believe in Eternal Security, then you have to believe no Saved person could take the Mark.
-I think the Mark is instituted after The Rapture has just happened, and the awakening Israelites are fleeing.
+I certainly don't think it's possible for a saved person to take the Mark, if you think that 100% of people who take The Mark are damned, but also believe in Eternal Security, then you have to believe no Saved person could take the Mark.
+I think the Mark is instituted after The Rapture has just happened, and the awakening Israelites are fleeing to the wilderness.
 So no one already saved will be presented with that dilemma.